Tudor67/Neural-Networks-Assignments/2018-2019/assignment 8 (DQN)/README.md

 # Assignment 8 (2018-2019)
 __Deep Q-Networks (DQNs)__
-I trained DQNs on Breakout and SpaceInvaders-Atari2600 (details and results for SpaceInvaders can be found in `tutorials`).
+I trained DQNs on Breakout and SpaceInvaders-Atari2600 (details and results for SpaceInvaders can be found in `./tutorials`).

 ## CNN architecture and training details